AFP, Released Sunday, June 13, 2021 at 4:18 p.m.

 “Switzerland now has the lowest professional, ineffective and dangerous anti-terrorism law in the world – which is a major embarrassment to Switzerland in terms of law,” the UN said.
 The reporter told AFP about the torture of Niles Melser after the vote.

 “Through this law, Switzerland provides a precise definition of terrorism, which opens the door to police arbitrariness.
-Spreading fears with political intent is already considered terrorism, even if no threat of violent action has been taken.
 Established, or guaranteed no criminal offense” Lamented.

 – CO2 and Covid –